ealsur/cosmosdb-loadtesting/README.md

 It exposes two API endpoints, one for Reads and one for Writes, where a Load Test framework or service can be used.
 Once the app runs, it will provide a visual aid for the endpoints based on the current host.

+* An endpoint to test **Reads** of a single document.
+* An endpoint to test **Writes** of a single document.

+>Be advised that the Write endpoint will write a new document for each execution.

 ![Endpoint rendering](./images/endpoints.png)

 You can deploy it to a service like [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/), which includes a [Load Test feature](https://docs.microsoft.com/en-us/vsts/load-test/app-service-web-app-performance-test).